 Are veterans exempt from franchise tax?

 If you properly formed a Texas veteran LLC, and it’s in the Secretary of State and Comptroller’s system, you are exempt from paying any franchise tax for the first 5 years.
-Your veteran LLC must have been formed between 1/1/2016 and 1/1/2020.
+Your veteran LLC must have been formed on or after 1/1/2016 and before 1/1/2020.

 While you are exempt from paying any franchise tax, you still have to file a No Tax Due Report every year.
 Veteran LLCs, however, don’t have to file a Public Information Report, as we’ve explained above.